Tsunami014/paramath/docs/paramath_docs.md

 ## Introduction

 **Paramath** is a domain-specific language designed for applications that evaluate mathematical statements (more specifically, mathematical functions in the pre-calculus domain) instead of normal machine code.
-To achieve this, Paramath uses smooth and continuous approximations of logical operations, making all computations differentiable.

 > **Why the name "Paramath"?**
 > The word "paramath" comes from the portmanteau of "parenthesis" and "mathematics."